yhs666/mc-docs.zh-cn/articles/media-services/media-services-dotnet-live-encode-with-onpremises-encoders.md

             // Set the Live Encoder to point to the channel's input endpoint: string ingestUrl = channel.Input.Endpoints.FirstOrDefault().Url.ToString();

             // Use the previewEndpoint to preview and verify
             // that the input from the encoder is actually reaching the Channel. string previewEndpoint = channel.Preview.Endpoints.FirstOrDefault().Url.ToString();

             IProgram program = CreateAndStartProgram(channel);
             ILocator locator = CreateLocatorForAsset(program.Asset, program.ArchiveWindowLength);
-            IStreamingEndpoint streamingEndpoint = CreateAndStartStreamingEndpoint();
+            IStreamingEndpoint streamingEndpoint = CreateAndStartStreamingEndpoint(false);
-            GetLocatorsInAllStreamingEndpoints(program.Asset);

             // Once you are done streaming, clean up your resources.
             Cleanup(streamingEndpoint, channel);